jon-e-turner/jon-e-turner/README.md

+# Work

-- Ex-Microsoft engineer with experience in information security.
+- Lots of experience in information security.
+- Former Microsoft engineer.
 - I work primarily in C#, PowerShell, and TypeScript.

 <!---